 Julien shadowed us for a time, imparting helpful hints on how to shift body weight to be able to turn.
 Improving fairly quickly, Travis mastered several nice turns on the final run, while I glared at him for improving faster than me.

 The last part of the run was a bit ugly, with soppy snow partially melted at the lower elevation and mixed with dirt churned up by other skiers.

 After returning our gear, we met up with the rest of our group for a coffee at the Hotel de l’Etoile right on the main drag in Charmey.

-On the drive home, Travis and I talked about the day, comparing skiing with snowboarding and pointing out the highlights of each.
+On the drive home, Travis and I talked about the day, comparing skiing in Charmey with snowboarding and pointing out the highlights of each.
 While I’m already looking forward to our next ski trip, I’m not quite ready to give up snowboarding altogether.

 Gear isnot available for rent at the lift ticket/ski area.
 Plan to bring your own gear or rent from one of the nearby shops.

 We rented our gear from Lüthy Sport in Charmey.
-Two pairs of adult beginner downhill skis and boots cost us 35 chf per person – 70 chf total.
+Two pairs of adult beginner downhill skis and boots cost us 35 CHF per person – 70 CHF total.
 Jacques Lüthy, a Charmey native, and his wife both work in the shop.
 They’re friendly and helpful.